Martinez, a colorful & vibrant city

-Martinez, CA – Let’s face it, when traveling by car, oil refineries never evoke that “hey, let’s check out this city!” attitude.
+Martinez, Calif. – Let’s face it, when traveling by car, oil refineries never evoke that “hey, let’s check out this city!” attitude.
 They often act as a visual repellent to even the most curious and avid explorers.
-In the process, travelers can miss out on colorful, vibrant and fun-filled cities bursting with plenty of character.
+In the process, travelers can miss out on colorful, vibrant, and fun-filled cities bursting with plenty of character.
 Welcome to Martinez.

 A thousand and one times on journeys throughout California, we’ve passed Martinez without ever a second thought of stopping in.
 Zipping up highway 680 on a Sunday, a sign for a Farmers Market simultaneously caught our attention.
 My wife and I looked at each other and said “let’s check it out”.

-Martinez, a town of some 35,000+ residents rests along the southern shore of the Carquinez Strait and to the uninitiated is often noted for the Shell oil refineries that dominate the skyline and in a twist of ironic and seemingly cruel juxtaposition was the home of naturalist John Muir.
+Martinez, a town of some 35,000+ residents rests along the southern shore of the Carquinez Strait and to the uninitiated is often noted for the Shell oil refineries that dominate the skyline.
+In a twist of irony and odd juxtaposition, it was also home to renowned naturalist John Muir.
 While in town, you can visit the John Muir National Historic Site.